-The measurements were performed according to the method description for the method.
-A pixel circle with a resolution of 360 pixels/circle was used and the digital pixel circles were then stored for every 1 millimetre on a MO-disc in the surface unit, giving a maximum logging speed of 1.5 metre/minute.
-A gravity sensor was used to measure the orientation of the borehole.
+The measurements were performed according to the method description.
+A pixel circle with a resolution of 360 pixels/circle was used, and the digital pixel circles were then stored for every 1 millimetre on a MO-disc in the surface unit, giving a maximum logging speed of 1.5 metre/minute.
+A gravity sensor was used to measure the orientation of the BIPS images.

-In percussion drilled boreholes, there are no traces on the borehole walls for calibration of the length measuring devices.
+In percussion drilled boreholes, there are no traces on the borehole walls or any other simple means to be used for calibration of the length measuring devices.
 Therefore, no depth adjustment was performed on the delivered data.
 To control the quality of the system, a calibration measurement was performed in a test pipe before start of the logging of the first borehole and after finishing the last logging.
 The results showed no difference in colours and focus of the images.
-Results of the test loggings were included in the delivery of the data in bip-format and .pdf-format.
+Results of the test loggings were included in the delivery of the data in bip-format and pdf-format.

-4.2 Analyses and Interpretation
+4.2 Analyses and interpretation